-Come along for Sangha Night, an opportunity to deepen on our understanding of the Dharma, how it relates to our own lives, and practice together.
+Come along for Sangha Night, an opportunity to deepen our understanding of the Dharma, how it relates to our own lives, and practice together.

 Almost anything can happen on Sangha Night, but mostly we meditate together, have a 20-30 minute presentation from someone in the community, and then have 20 minutes for small group discussion on the evening's theme.